Troy Merritt takes 4-point lead in Barracuda Championship

 TRUCKEE, Calif.
-(AP) — Troy Merritt made two late birdies Saturday to take a four-point lead into the final round of the Barracuda Championship, the PGA Tour’s lone modified Stableford scoring event.
+(AP) — Troy Merritt made two late birdies Saturday to take a four-point lead into the final round of the Barracuda Championship, a year after he lost the final-round lead in the PGA Tour’s lone modified Stableford scoring event.

 Seeking his third PGA Tour victory, the 34-year-old Merritt had 33 points.
 He took the lead with a birdie on the par-4 16th, added another on the par-3 17th and just missed a third straight birdie on the par-4 18th.